Types of Service Dogs Trained

 Emergency Response Service Dog- individually trained to provide support in an emergency situation occurring due to a medical condition or disability.
 Tasks include: executing a predetermined set of actions to indicate the handlers condition to a caregiver or person nearby, respond appropriately by retrieving needed medications, or activate a specialized medical alert system.
 Emergency response service dogs can be trained to mitigate symptoms of many disabilities or illnesses including seizures, heart conditions, and asthma.

-***The Americans with Disabilities Act defines a "service animal as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability".
+***The Americans with Disabilities Act defines a "service animal as any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability".
 Tasks or work are the specific commands or behaviors taught to mitigate symptoms of a handlers disability.***

 The duration of service dog training and cost varies widely based on needs of the handler and type of dog trained.
 Please contact with questions or to request more info.